 Social media impacts young adults, and a desire to appear effortlessly perfect arises.
 Constant comparisons whittle self-esteem.

-In a non-judgmental way, some parents report their children stuck in a failure-to-launch rut.
+In a non-judgmental way, some parents report their teens are stuck in a failure-to-launch rut.
 These parents feel their young adults struggle to find their way to complete adulthood and live at home, dependent, into their thirties.
 Young adults who feel they struggle with responsibility commonly deal with depression.

 At a time where some feel unbridled potential and the excitement of forming lifelong friendships, others struggle to stay afloat, drowning in seas of disorganized papers and overflowing to-do lists.
 The dark side of the on-top-of-the-world feeling is the feeling of being crushed by the weight of the world.